 Scholarship Applications are accepted until May 31st, 2018 by 12pm Central Time for Fall 2018 Awards.

 Applicants for Blessons Scholarships for Women Awards must be:

-- Adult/Non-traditional female students who are ages 25 or older and whose higher education was interrupted or put on hold due to challenging life lessons such as; cancer, mental illness, physical or emotional abuse, or who are first-generation immigrants.
+- Adult/Non-traditional female students who are ages 25 or older and whose higher education was interrupted or put on hold due to challenging life lessons such as; cancer, mental illness, physical or emotional abuse, sex trafficking, discrimination and isolation due to sexual orientation, or who are first-generation female immigrants.